Alocasia Propagation: How to Propagate Alocasia Regal Shield from Corms?

 Final Tips for Successful Alocasia Propagation

-For best results, keep your newly propagated Alocasia Regal Shield in a humid environment with indirect light.
+For best results, on how to propagate Alocasia Regal Shield, keep your newly propagated Alocasia Regal Shield in a humid environment with indirect light.
 Covering the plant lightly for the first few days after transplanting can help it adjust.
 Maintain a warm setting with about 60% humidity, and provide consistent, moderate watering to prevent stress on young roots.

 Alocasia propagation can be a fulfilling journey.
 With patience and proper care, you’ll soon enjoy a thriving new Alocasia Regal Shield in your home.